 - Your effectiveness is determined by the reaction.
 It is common to get in the trap of thinking that communication is one-sided: that is, we send it out and you expect it to be successful.
 The truth is that communication doesn’t exist alone.
 Perhaps you have communicated an idea to your partner.
 Did your partner understand you?
 How did he or she perceive your comment or statement?
 Was it received the way you meant it?
 You won’t know unless you check your partner’s reaction and listen to the response.
 Get in the habit of asking for clarification.
 You might ask them, “What are your thoughts?”
 If you made a request.
 You could even parrot back what you understood them to have said.
 “So what I heard you say was…” Is that correct?
 Some conversations require clarification to avoid misunderstandings.

 - Active listening takes concentration.
 When you listen to someone, are you giving them your full attention and focus?
-People have a tendency to be thinking about their reply rather than actively listening to what is being said.
+People have a tendency to be thinking about their replies rather than actively listen to what is being said.
 Often people will even break in to finish the other person’s sentence, eager to provide a quick answer or comment.
 Instead, make eye contact and concentrate on what is being said.
 Give them your full attention.
 Show true interest in what they are sharing and ask questions.
 Then wait, and avoid stepping on what the other person is trying to finish saying.
 Remember that sometimes a person might tell you about a problem not actually wanting you to reply quickly with a solution, but rather just wanting you to listen or understand.
 Having good conversation etiquette is highly underrated.

 Maybe you’ve heard some of these things before, but reading it now may just hit the spot and make a difference.
 Effective communication can be viewed as the glue that holds a relationship together.
 And truly being heard is relationship gold.